fheezy/Pro-README/README.md

   - [Questions](#questions)

   ## Installation
-  clone the repo   and pull the repo into a code editior
+  afaffa

   ## Usage
-  answer the questions
+  afdaf

   ## License

     MIT License
-Copyright (c) 2022 farhan
+Copyright (c) 2022 afas
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights